-For investment properties under construction or development, the valuations have been arrived at by adopting direct comparison approach with reference to comparable transactions in the locality and assuming that the investment properties will be completed in accordance with the development proposals and the relevant approvals for the proposals have been obtained.
+For investment properties under construction or development, the valuations have been arrived at adopting market-based valuation approach with reference to sales evidence of comparable properties with adjustments made to account for any differences and assuming that the investment properties will be completed in accordance with the development proposals and the relevant approvals for the proposals have been obtained.
 The valuations have also taken into account the relevant future cost of development, including construction costs, finance costs, professional fees and developer's profit which duly reflects the risks associated with the development of the properties.